Pore-scale imaging of hydrogen and methane storage in fractured aquifer rock: The impact of gas type on relative permeability: Conclusions

 In underground gas storage, tight shale caprock typically acts as a barrier, but fractures, whether preexisting or induced by pressure variations during hydrogen injection, can provide additional pathways for gas movement.
 The low gas relative permeability observed in this study may contribute to the mitigation of leakage risks supporting the long-term stability and security of hydrogen storage.

+While this study utilizes a single artificially fractured sample, which cannot capture the full spectrum of natural fracture heterogeneity (e.g., aperture distributions, mineral heterogeneity, or network connectivity), its primary objective was to compare fluid-specific behavior of hydrogen, methane, and nitrogen under as identical fracture conditions as possible.
+The observed differences in relative permeability, intermittency, and endpoint saturation are therefore attributable to intrinsic gas properties (e.g., viscosity, dissolution, interfacial tension) rather than geometric variability.
+Importantly, the sample features a realistic branching network (Figure \ref{Dry3DScan}) and significant roughness, providing important insights into gas trapping and connectivity.
+Given the absence of high-pressure hydrogen relative permeability data for fractures, our work provides a foundational dataset to validate pore-scale hydrogen transport models, support discrete fracture network (DFN) simulations that upscale permeability based on aperture distributions \cite{Hyman2015}, and guide future experimental design across varied fracture morphologies.

 In conclusion, this study provides critical insights into hydrogen behavior in fractured rock, supporting efforts to optimize underground hydrogen storage.
 By highlighting the limitations of using nitrogen as a proxy for hydrogen, our findings emphasize the need for hydrogen-specific research to develop effective storage strategies and safety protocols in subsurface reservoirs.

-Future work should focus on measuring hydrogen-brine relative permeability in fracture samples with varied aperture sizes and roughness.
+In this study, we considered only drainage relative permeabilities.
+However, cyclic operations are likely to induce hysteresis, particularly in the gas phase, as observed by \citet{Boon2024} in porous sandstone.
+A comprehensive understanding of cyclic underground hydrogen storage (UHS) at field scale would therefore require future work to measure or simulate imbibition relative permeabilities.
+In addition to imbibition relative permeabilities, the future work should focus on measuring hydrogen-brine relative permeability in fracture samples with varied aperture sizes and roughness.
 Such studies will be valuable in understanding the impact of fracture geometry on flow behavior, ultimately enhancing the accuracy of upscaled fracture network models for reservoir-scale applications.